Is a Business Degree Worth It? Key Facts and Statistics

 A BBA isn’t the only kind of business degree.

 Many schools offer bachelor of science degrees in business or business administration (BSB or BSBA).
-For example, Washington University in St. Louis offers a BSBA program, in which students can choose from eight majors like accounting, finance, and marketing.
+For example, Washington University in St. Louis offers a BSBA program in which students can choose from eight majors, such as accounting, finance, and marketing.

 These bachelor’s degrees aren’t to be confused with a master of business administration (MBA) degree.
 An MBA may be worthwhile if you already have a bachelor’s degree and you want to excel in your career and boost your earnings potential.